John Lomax III: Journalism & books

 Lomax started a long career of music writing while he was attending college in Austin.
 While in Houston, he wrote for Space City!, an underground newspaper.
 In Nashville, he met Harvey Magee, who had started Hank, the only music magazine in the city at the time.
 In the early 1970s, Lomax also wrote for the River City Review and Zoo World, monthly music magazines operating out of Memphis and Fort Lauderdale, respectively.

 In 1980, Lomax, Thom King, and Richard Harbert started the Nashville Gazette, with Kathy Mattea as the magazine's receptionist.
 Lomax bankrolled the magazine, wrote as a music editor, and worked as the behind-the-scenes editor in chief.
 The Gazette ran early features on Rodney Crowell, Lacy Dalton, Gail Davies, and others.
-Lomax started his “Song City Serenades” column during the Nashville Gazette period; after the magazine folded a few months later, Lomax began a similar news column for The Aquarian Weekly.
+Lomax started his "Song City Serenades" column during the Nashville Gazette period; after the magazine folded a few months later, Lomax began a similar news column for The Aquarian Weekly.

-Lomax has also authored several books.
+Lomax has written several books.
 He and his brother, Joe, created For the Sake of the Song, the Townes van Zandt Songbook in 1978.
-In 1986, his Nashville: Music City USA was published, providing an introduction to the city's musical history and current scene.
-The book contains over 200 photographs as well as “The Ultimate Country Music Chart,” with an extensive summary of achievements for over 100 country stars.
-Lomax co-authored The Country Music Book in 1988.
+Nashville: Music City USA (1986) provided an introduction to the city's musical history and current scene, with more than 200 photographs and "The Ultimate Country Music Chart": an summary of achievements of more than 100 country stars.
+Lomax cowrote The Country Music Book in 1988.
 In 2001, he wrote Red Desert Sky: The amazing adventures of the Chambers family, which recounted the career of Kasey Chambers and family.

-Lomax wrote columns for country music magazines in Australia (C (Country Update) and England (Country Music International, Country Music People) through 2017, marking 37 years of consistent chronicling of country and nashville music events and artists.
-In 2017 we wrote a lengthy retrospective article, The John Lomax Legacy for Texas Music magazine, chronicling the music highlights of himself, his grandfather John A. Lomax, father, John A. Lomax Jr. and son John Nova.
-The 6,500 word feature was illustrated with many rare photographs and is the only source of information presenting the work of all four John Lomax's, spanning the 1880s to 2017.
+Lomax wrote columns for country music magazines in Australia (C (Country Update) and England (Country Music International, Country Music People) through 2017, marking 37 years of chronicling of country and Nashville music events and artists.
+In 2017, he wrote a lengthy retrospective article, The John Lomax Legacy for Texas Music magazine, chronicling the music highlights of himself, his grandfather John A. Lomax, father, John A. Lomax Jr. and son John Nova.
+The 6,500-word feature was illustrated with rare photographs and is the only source of information presenting the work of all four John Lomaxes from the 1880s to 2017.

-That same year Lomax began a systematic program of donating his own work and additional archival material for the Fondren Library's Woodson Research Center at Rice University and the Country Music Foundation Library and Media Center.
+That same year Lomax began to donate his work and archival material for the Fondren Library's Woodson Research Center at Rice University and the Country Music Foundation Library and Media Center.

-In 2019, nearly 20 of his personal photographs and archival pictures were used in the Ken Burns Country Music documentary TV show, dvd and book.
+In 2019, nearly 20 of his personal photographs and archival pictures were used in the Ken Burns Country Music documentary TV show, DVD, and book.